-Parish Volunteer Footpath Strimmer: Nick Fear is our volunteer strimmer.
-He has all the necessary training, insurance cover.
+Parish Volunteer Footpath Strimmers: Nick Fear and Harry Plant are our volunteer ensuring stiles, gates and footbridges are kept accessible , free of vegetation.
+They haveall the necessary training, insurance cover.
 The equipment is supplied and maintained by Somerset County Council.

 Recent Strimmer Activity

 Nick and Harry, have been clearing stiles and gates on 2 Footpath routes: from Ham Hill to Henley Chapel via Poor Close Lane; and from Fountain to Turn Hill Road.
 Many thanks to Harry for completing the strimmer training course and becoming our 2nd volunteer footpath strimmer for our parish.
 Photos taken by Nick Fear.